cashfree/ios-CFWebSDK/README.md

 #### Paypal

-Add the following parameter to params map as illustrated before invoking doPayment() for initiating a seamless Paypal transaction.
+Add the following parameter to params dictionary as illustrated before invoking doPayment() for initiating a seamless Paypal transaction.

 ```swift
 [